 Quick Start

 Getting Nullafi Shield up and running can be as simple as 1, 2, 3!
-Before we dive into every possible option, let’s just make it work quickly:
+This guide focuses on getting a basic setup working quickly, before diving into every possible option:

-- Start the Docker conteiners for Shield and supporting services
+- Start the Docker containers for Shield and supporting services.

 Start Nullafi Shield